 - West Gwinnett Park Community Garden (4488 Peachtree Industrial Blvd., Berkeley Lake)

 Free - Let’s get growing!
-Join our Harvest Gwinnett team at 10:00am for a hands-on workshop and volunteer day discovering best gardening practices.
+Join our Harvest Gwinnett team for hands-on workshops and volunteer days discovering best gardening practices.

 About Harvest Gwinnett